 The Gadigal people of the Eora Nation are the Traditional Custodians of the place we now call Waterloo.

 The NSW Government is renewing Waterloo south and has changed the rules for how land can be used.
-The plan was finalised on 11 November 2022 and will come into effect when contributions for infrastructure are finalised this year.
+The plan was finalised on 11 November 2022 with the new planning controls in effect from 28 February 2023.

 The plan supports the delivery of new social and affordable housing and private homes with access to improved community facilities, shops and transport.
 There will be an additional 2.5 hectares of public open space provided for field sports, cycling and walking.